 - 1. Ceiling any type - 2.
 Damp control course made from metal or plastic film - 3.
 Supporting rafters generally made from wood - 4.
 Insulation material according to thermal requirements - 5.
 Ventilated cavity: thickness depends on the pitch of the roof - 6.
-Timber boarding, planed no less than 23 mm, not tongue-and-grooved, installed horizontally with gaps between the boards of at least 5 mm - 7.
+Timber boarding, planed no less than 21 mm, not tongue-and-grooved, (see paragraph 4.2) - 7.
 Zinc standing seam system